 Communications: The Conservation Department maintains a mailing list about garden affairs.
 Gardeners can contribute information and questions.
-As time permits, communications will evolve with use of social media.
 Communication among gardeners is by email list.

 Life of the Garden: Every year, the garden, people, plants, and environment is different.
-However, there has been a spirit of helping each other.
-If someone is away, they usually find a fellow gardener to tend their plot.
+However, there is been a spirit of helping each other.
+If someone is away, a gardener can usually find a fellow gardener to tend their plot.
 There is often informal discussion among gardeners about plants and other topics.
-Usually in spring and fall, extra hands are needed and gardeners volunteer to help with large garden project maintenance.
+In spring and fall, extra hands are needed and gardeners volunteer to help with large garden project maintenance.
 It is truly a "community garden".